Honda CRF125F Review (Seat Height, Top Speed, Horsepower, etc) – Worth Buying?

-Paired with the smooth and controllable engine, the 4-speed transmission with its heavy-duty clutch is durable and helps new riders learn to shift smooth and efficiently.
-And since it isn’t over-powered or too highly-tuned, the smooth power and ergonomics are setup to compliment the suspension.
+Paired with the smooth and controllable engine, the 4-speed transmission with its heavy-duty clutch is durable and helps new riders learn to shift smoothly and efficiently.
+And since it isn’t overpowered or too highly tuned, the smooth power and ergonomics are set up to complement the suspension.

 Overall, these 125cc dirt bikes handle great for what they were designed to do.
 Again, they are good all-around dirt bikes that really shine on the trail.
 They are not motocross bikes built for the track.

-The of the Honda CRF125 dirt bikes have a slightly different final weight, depending on which model.
+The Honda CRF125 dirt bikes have a slightly different final weight, depending on which model.

 A standard CRF125F weighs 194 pounds, while the slightly taller Honda CRF125F Big Wheel weighs five more pounds at 199 pounds.